 The Ultimate Travel Plan: Visiting the Bowing Deer of Nara

 Japan has many iconic images!
 Whether it’s the hectic crossroads of Tokyo or the peaceful expanses of bamboo forests and red torii gates in Kyoto, the trend-setting nation covers the whole spectrum.
 Japan is also home to some unique animals.
-Along with the one of a kind hot-spring loving snow monkeys in the mountains of Nagano, the ancient streets of Nara also plays host to another iconic animal, deer!
+Along with the one-of-a-kind hot-spring-loving snow monkeys in the mountains of Nagano, the ancient streets of Nara also play host to another iconic animal – deer!

 These aren’t the average deer you’d see prancing through the woodlands of many countries, much like everything else in Japan, they are completely unique.
 In true polite Japanese fashion, these deer bow to you!

 It’s one of those utterly unique experiences and amongst the best highlights for any traveller in Japan.
 So in this article, I’ll show you everything you need to know about visiting these adorable little deer.

 This article may contain affiliate links which I may be compensated for at no extra cost to you dear readers!

 A Brief History Of Bowing Deer

 These deer have lived amongst the people of Nara for over 1,000 years!
 According to legend, when the city was first formed, the people of Nara sought protection for their new capital.
 The lightning god Takemikazuchi responded to their prayers and rode towards Nara on the back of an enormous white deer before enshrining himself in Kasuga Taisha Shrine.
 Today the shrine is within the greater complex of Nara Park where the deer roam freely.

 Since then people deer were seen as sacred animals and helpers of God.
 They were always fiercely protected, and you could even be put to death for killing one!
 Though today they’re no longer seen as sacred, the 1,200 or so deer that roam the park are still considered natural monuments.